Tazy432/DataEngineeringTask/README.md

 If A_x is empty and A_y is not empty, set A_x = A_y, and vice versa.
 ### We drop some unnecessary columns.
 ## Still in work
-We merge with Facebook data on the phone. using inner join
+We merge with Facebook data on the phone. using inner join .
+This way we find many valuable infos such as nr of reviews , rating , and experience from facebook data and website data